iPwnXX/OSProj2/report.md

 ### Synchronization

 For each file operation, we append file_system_lock to make sure there is only one thread opearting the file system.
-function such as open(), read() or write() all require acquiring the lock first in function body before
-modify file struct.
+function such as open(), read() or write() all require acquiring the lock first in function body before modify file struct.

 ### Rationale:
+in every of the new function, each time when we access the memory, we first check the validation the memory pointer, if it is a valid memory location, then we can excecute the following code, otherwise return -1 to thread.